 Key safety tip: Not properly inspecting/testing multiple use bags is dangerous and can result in an unsafe working environment.
 Be sure to follow all of FIBCA’s safe reuse guidelines above and also found here (FIBCA’s safe reuse guidelines).

 Which is right for your product and application?

-5:1 SFR bags are great for almost every product and application.
-Although using a bag multiple times has the potential to make your operation more environmentally friendly and cost effective, properly cleaning, reconditioning, inspecting, tracking and testing bags can be a time consuming activity that may reduce or ultimately cancel out the benefits of multi-use bags.
+Now that you know the difference between a Safe Working Load of 5:1 and 6:1, you can select the right bag for your application.
+Keep in mind, although using a bag multiple times has the potential to make your operation more environmentally friendly and cost effective, properly cleaning, reconditioning, inspecting, tracking and testing bags can be a time consuming activity that may reduce or ultimately cancel out the benefits of multi-use bags.
 It entirely depends on your specific operation and the resources you have at your disposal.
 In most circumstances, 5:1 SFR bulk bags are the best fit.